ZhihaoWu95/ZhihaoWu95.github.io/_pages/about.md

 🌟 **UniID** has been accept by **NDSS 2024** (Big 4, CCF-A), Congratulations!

 🌟 **DepthFake** has been accept by **IEEE S&P 2023** (Big 4, CCF-A), Congratulations!

+<h2>Researches</h2>
+🚀 **DepthFake** : The first work attacks the 3D liveness detection using a single 2D photo by leveraging the vulnerabilities of strcutured-light camera.
+[DEMO](https://sites.google.com/view/depthfake)

 <h2>Publications</h2>